bjpaulson61/cookiesynth/README.md

 # cookiesynth
-intro to git. i have no idea what this will be
+intro to git. i have no idea what will be

+SINE WAVES